Foam Phaseout Resources

 Clean Virginia Waterways has identified expanded polystyrene (EPS) as a persistent and harmful threat to Virginian ecosystems, wildlife, and human health.
-EPS is the material that foam products are made of, like the commercially-known Styrofoam produced by DuPont, and is made by puffing up plastic pieces with gas, forming rigid products like cups, food takeout containers, or other insulating products in food service or construction.
+EPS is the material that foam products are made of, like the commercially-known Styrofoam produced by DuPont, and is made by puffing up plastic pieces with gas, forming rigid products like cups, food takeout containers, and other insulating products in food service or construction.

 Unfortunately, plastic foam often contains harmful chemicals that leach into our food and our environment, and easily breaks into smaller pieces that pollute our environment.
 Clean Virginia Waterways is providing this webpage as a resource for consumers, restaurants, and other interested parties wanting to address EPS usage and pollution.